Ben-Foxman/SSVQE_Simulation/README.md

 VQE, or the Variational Quantum Eigensolver, is a one-loop optimization procedure for calulcating ground state energy levels of Hamiltonians.

-The SSVQE, or subspace search optimization algortihm, is an extension to VQE to calculate the first k energy eigenstates of a Hamiltionian in O(k) time.
+The SSVQE, or subspace search optimization algortihm, is an extension to VQE to calculate the first k energy eigenstates of a Hamiltionian in O(k) time relative to VQE.
 To learn about how SSVQE works, see the paper here: https://arxiv.org/abs/1810.09434

 ## How to Use This Notebook
 - This notebook is a user-friendly way to run the SSVQE algorithm with specified parameters, which can can be specified in the